GHG emissions reduction target by 2030

 Engagement: of our members’ capital, engaging with companies to influence positive change, enhance value and drive tangible outcomes, in line with our long-term focus

-We believe that as the world transitions to a lower-carbon economy, there is a vital role for responsible, long-term investors such as OMERS to provide leadership on the cleaner and safer production and transportation of traditional energy.
+We believe that as the world transitions to a lower-carbon economy, there is a vital role for responsible, long-term investors such as OMERS to provide leadership on the cleaner and safer production and transportation of hydrocarbons.
 Today, we believe that traditional energy assets still form part of a balanced and diverse energy portfolio, and that to divest completely from traditional energy would mean that we lose our voice, and influence, in a very significant portion of the energy market.
 We use our influence as investors to help ensure that the traditional energy companies we have ownership positions in adopt a proactive approach to creating long-term, effective, relevant and transparent ESG strategies.
+While we prefer engagement to divesting, divestment may be an option when there exists a material misalignment with OMERS approach to sustainability and engagement has proven unsuccessful following an appropriate escalation process.

-Any industry or sector exclusions are determined based on a set of criteria approved by our Senior Executive Team that consider risks posed by ESG factors, as well as OMERS fiduciary duty.
+Any industry or sector exclusions are determined based on a set of criteria approved by our Executive Leadership Team that consider risks posed by ESG factors, as well as OMERS fiduciary duty.

 We believe that investments in companies engaged in the following activities meet those criteria, and therefore do not meet our risk-return requirements: